Samandar0021305/loadash/README.md

 Returns: The concatenated array.

 Usage:

-js
-Copy code
 const arr = [1, 2];
 console.log(concat(arr, [3, 4], 5)); // [1, 2, 3, 4, 5]
+``

 5. difference(arr, ...args)
    Description: Creates an array of values from the first array that are not present in any of the other arrays.

 Parameters: